clemans/powershell/README.md

 Function that takes the input of a folder path and appends it to the existing $ENV:PATH variable.

+#### `Create-SecurePassword.ps1`

+A quick script that safely encrypts a password and outputs to a file.

 #### `ConnectTo-Exchange`

 A function that creates and establishes a Microsoft Exchange command-line connection allowing to import the Microsoft.Exchange module.

+#### `Find-ADUser.ps1`

+A function that attempts to return an Active Directory user object using string input such as a SQL record DisplayName string.

+#### `Get-ADManager.ps1`

+A workaround function that resolves DisplayName overlap in Active Directory.
+This function compliments the `Start-DatabaseSync.ps1` script.

+#### `New-SQLDataSet.ps1`

+A function that creates a new SQL connection, queries the specified MSSQL database, and outputs the specified tableset.

 #### `Set-FullPermissions`

 A cmdlet that sets administration ownership and adds full permission inheritance to a specified path file or folder.
 By default, the local system administrators group takes ownership and is provided full permissions.

+#### `Start-DatabaseSync.ps1`

+A Main() script that updates Active Directory user accounts using a MSSQL database single point-of-truth table by passing splatted attributes.

 ## License